david1312/nuxt-movie/README.md

 ## Notes

-Somehow i still failed deploy the websocket server (CHAT FEATURE) on netlify, if you want try the chat feature u can try it locally :
+It appears that deploying the WebSocket server for the chat feature on Netlify is problematic because Netlify doesn't support running services on different ports.
+Since the WebSocket server for chat services needs to be deployed on a different port, you can try the chat feature locally by following these steps:

 1. git clone https://github.com/david1312/nuxt-movie.git
 2. git checkout feat/chat